vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/14_gayA.md

 6919

 112.30) and a bath, tarpaṇa and śrāddha thereon yield immense results.
-Then are mentioned several other tirthas such as Daśāśvamedha, Matangapada, Makha-kunda (near Udyanta parvata), Gayāküta.
+Then are mentioned several other tirthas such as Daśāśvamedha, Matangapada, Makha-kunda (near Udyanta parvata), Gayākūta.
 Raghunandana winds up by providing that on Bhasmakuta the pilgrim should place with his right hand in the hand of Janārdana a pinda mixed with curds (but without sesame ) and on doing so recite five verses (Vāyu 108.
 86--90.
 1532 'esa pindo maya' &c.).
 Then Raghunandana qu sixteen verses about Mātrsodasi (which do not occur in Vayu purāna and are passed over here).

 We have to distinguish between Gayākgetra, Gaya and Gayāśiras or Gayāśirsa.
 The Vāyu, Agni and Nāradiya all assert that Gayāksetra is five krośas 1533 (in extent) and Gaya śiras is one krośa.
 It had become the fashion to speak of famous tirthas like Kāśi and Prayāga as pañcakrosa.
 But so far as the Vāyupurāna is concerned the Gayāksetra is about 13 miles in length from Pretaśila to Mahābodhi tree as shown above.
 Gayā is said to be two krosas and a half in extent in all directions from Mund aprstha 1534, Gayasiras is sinaller than Gayā and is identified with Phalgutirtha (vide note 1499 ).
 Gaya and Gayasīsa (Pāli for Gayāśirsa) are well known to ancient Buddhist texts (Mahāvagga I. 21.1 in S. B. E. XIII p.
 136, Anguttaranikāya, text vol. IV. p.
 302).
 Vide n.
 1510.